robertluwang/hands-on-ai/gemini-api-demo/gemini-api-demo.md

-> This is a colorful abstract illustration reminiscent of mid-century modern design.
-It features various shapes, colors, and lines, creating a dynamic and eye-catching composition.
-The shapes are primarily organic and geometric, with a mix of circles, ovals, stars, and crescent moons.
-The colors used are bold and vibrant, including yellow, blue, red, and black.
-The background is a light beige, which helps the colors pop.
-The use of thin black lines and the overall visual style evoke a sense of playful experimentation and artistic freedom, characteristic of mid-century modern design.
+> This is a very abstract piece of art.
+It uses various shapes and colors, including circles, teardrop shapes, and stars.
+It's hard to know what it's supposed to be.
+The colors are bright and bold.
+The artist has used a lot of black and white, which makes the colors stand out more.
+It could be interpreted in many different ways, which is part of what makes it so interesting.